Matador Resources Company research snapshot

 LevelValueWhy it matters

-Immediate support$44 to $46This zone represents prior reaction area and the lower end of the recent consolidation range.
+Immediate support$44 to $46This zone represents the prior reaction area and the lower end of the recent consolidation range.

-Near resistance$52 to $54The 50-day moving average likely sits near this zone, representing the first hurdle for bulls.
+Near resistance$50 to $52The 200-day moving average near $50.01 and the 50-day moving average near $52.09 form the first hurdle for bulls.

-Upper resistance$62 to $67This range overlaps the 52-week high near $66.84 and the average analyst target near $72.
+Upper resistance$60 to $67This range sits below the 52-week high near $66.84 and the average analyst target near $69.32.

-Moving averages50-day near $52-54, 200-day near $44-46MTDR is sandwiched between the two key averages, indicating a trend decision point.
+Moving averages50-day near $52.09, 200-day near $50.01MTDR is below both key averages, indicating a weak near-term trend that needs an earnings catalyst to turn.

 MTDR AI trading strategy